Crisis Intervention Behavioral Health Training

 Mental Health Training Courses

-Visit the California POST Course Catalog for POST certified mental health training courses and crisis intervention courses.
+Visit the California POST Course Catalog to locate POST certified mental health training courses and crisis intervention courses.

-Crisis Intervention Behavioral Health Training Senate Bill 11
+Crisis Intervention Behavioral Health Training Penal Code Section 13515.27 (a)

 “Police Response to People with Mental Illness, Intellectual Disabilities, and Substance Use Disorders” (docx)